Abiogenic. Describes anything formed through nonliving processes.

 Conference Proceedings and Other Reports

 The NMGS conference proceedings are genuine treasures, combining numerous geological papers with at least three day's worth of road logs.
-However, they are aimed at professional or serious amateur geologists and are not for the tyro.
+However, the papers are aimed at professional or serious amateur geologists.

 Goff, Fraser; Kues, Barry S, Rogers, Margaret Anne, McFadden, Les D, and Gardner, Jamie N.. (ed.)
 September 1996.
 "The Jemez Mountains Region" New Mexico Geological Society 47th Annual Field Conference